-- Actions by the automation, such as sending an email, calling a phone number, changing a firewall rule, or sending an alert to your SIEM.
+- Actions by the automation, such as sending an email, calling a phone number, isolating an endpoint, or sending an alert to your SIEM.

 - Playbooks, which are groups of actions you want to take to achieve a goal.
 Playbooks can range from the simple (“Email my security mailing list”) to the complex (“Notify an on-call phone tree, network isolate any affected endpoints, and begin remediation”).